Searching For More Than a Meet-Cute

 Advertisement

 I sat at the dining table making calculations.
-I had been talking to someone with the same name on those many packages on Bumble, who lived in the same area, and jokingly suggested that we could be neighbors.
+I had been talking to someone with the same name on those many packages on Bumble, who lived in the same area, and jokingly suggested that we could be neighbours.
 “Who knows, we might be,” I’d flippantly replied.
-But suddenly, I realized it had to be him.
+But suddenly, I realised it had to be him.

 In that moment, I felt the joy and responsibility of what I had just discovered.
 What were the odds?